zwartemees/MDP/README.md

 When moving the binary don't separate the ``site`` and ``templateSite`` directories from the binary.

 ## usage
+> [!NOTE]
+Use arrow keys or return to show the next or previous slide

 To present, run:

 MDP <path-to-file>